 The Engineer is analytical and logical, always looking for new ideas and theories.
 Curiosity is a strong personality trait for the INTP personality type, which is why they love exploring and making discoveries.
 Governed by the dominant cognitive function Ti (Introverted Thinking), the INTP personality type is all about rationality and knowledge.

 INTPs are quite rare (around 3% of the population), but this is fitting since they would loathe the idea of being common or ordinary.
-In the MBTI spectrum, the INTP type is seen as the inventor of the group, the dreamy professor who uses their impressive intellect to come up with new methods and techniques.
+In the 16 personalities spectrum, the INTP type is seen as the inventor of the group, the dreamy professor who uses their impressive intellect to come up with new methods and techniques.
 In fact, there are many INTPs who are responsible for scientific breakthroughs and discoveries that helped shape the world we live in.

 INTPs love patterns, which is why they can easily spot discrepancies.
 Moreover, they are more interested in discussing abstract ideas and theories, overall seeking to unravel the secrets of the universe.
 This is a striking contrast to the ISFJ personality type, who is firmly grounded in the tangible present.
 Where INTPs would use logic, ISFJs use emotions to process information and understand the world so they can easily relate to others.
 Although they will overcome their introversion to be social and engage in discussion like an ISFJ would, INTPs will do so only on the condition that they are interested in the topic of conversation.